Aurora Pulsed Radiation Simulator: Operation

 The Aurora Pulsed Radiation Simulator consisted of four 14 MV Marx generators, each of which contained four parallel 1.25 MJ units connected together to drive four parallel oil-dielectric Blumlein pulse-forming lines (PFLs).
 Each PFL was coupled with an E-beam diode.

-The Aurora Simulator emitted four short pulses of high energy bremsstrahlung radiation that overlapped to deliver a single 120 ns wide pulse of 20 to 50 krads (Si) into a 1m cube.
+The Aurora Simulator produced four short pulses of high energy bremsstrahlung radiation that overlapped to deliver a single 120 ns wide pulse of 20 to 50 krads (Si) into a 1m cube.
 It could also deliver 25 krads (Si) throughout a 1m diameter and 1m long cylindrical volume or 50 krads (Si) throughout a 25 cm sphere.
-What made the Aurora Simulator unique was its ability to provide an extremely high volumetric dose output.
-Due to this large irradiation volume, dose measurements ranged up to 200 locations within a single electronics system.
-However, in order to obtain the desired radiation levels, all four 8-MeV, 230-kA bremsstrahlung pulses had to overlay within 10 ns.
-This synchronization was made possible by the symmetrization of the four Blumleins.
-During active testing, the Aurora Simulator was capable of accommodating as many as 13 test shots in a single day.
+What made the Aurora Simulator unique was its ability to provide such a high dose uniformly throughout the nominally cubic-meter volume, which sometimes needed dose measurements at up to 200 locations within a single electronics system.
+However, in order to obtain the desired radiation levels, all four 230-kA bremsstrahlung pulses had to overlay within 10 ns.
+This synchronization was made possible by the symmetrization of the four Blumleins that was achieved only just before the facility was closed.
+During active testing, the Aurora Simulator could do as many as 13 test shots in a single day.
 In comparison, nuclear weapons testing at the Nevada Test Site was limited to one test shot per three months.

 There were two main limitations to the operation of the Aurora Simulator.
-First, the long discharge time of the Blumeins often hindered the extraction of the bremsstrahlung pulses.
-Second, the high internal impedance of the Blumeins made them rather inefficient for energy transfer to low impedance loads.
+Early on, the long discharge time of the Blumeins sometimes allowed unintended arcs through the oil to shorten or even prevent the bremsstrahlung pulses.
+In the early 1990s this problem was solved by improvements in triggering the Blumlein's V/N oil switch.
+Second, the 40-Ohm impedance of the Blumleins made it inefficient to drive low impedance loads.